 In part due to its size and physical and economic diversity, achieving modern standard connectivity has long been a concern in the South West.
-The region's 'spine' motorways - the M4 and M5, are poorly connected to outlying areas which they must serve, the latter only goes south westwards as far as the middle of Devon.
+The region's 'spine 'motorways - the M4 and M5, are poorly connected to outlying areas which they must serve, the latter only goes south westwards as far as the middle of Devon.
 Sections of both motorways now suffer from severe congestion on a regular basis, especially the M5 south of Bristol and the Almondsbury M4/M5 junction.
-Parts of the A30 - the main spine route onwards from Exeter into Cornwall, and parts of the A303, linking the western end of the M3 to the A30 at Exeter also suffer from congestion.
-Long overdue upgrades to the A303 in Wiltshire and the A30 in Cornwall, are now in hand. (see ' Significant recent projects below).
+Further south, the A31/A35 east/west 'coastal route' similarly suffers worsening congestion, exacerbated in summer months by holiday trafficParts of the A30 - the main spine route onwards from Exeter into Cornwall, and parts of the A303, linking the western end of the M3 to the A30 at Exeter also suffer from congestion.
+Long overdue upgrades to the A30 in Cornwall and the section of the A358 linking the A303 to Taunton and the M5 are now in hand, as are improvements to the A303 in Wiltshire. (see 'Significant recent projects below).